Note on Chern-Simons Term Correction to Holographic Entanglement Entropy: Gravitational Chern-Simons term corrections to HEE

 Note that in the AdS/CFT correspondence, the BTZ black hole entropy is identical to the entropy of its dual 2-dimensional CFT on the conformal boundary at spatial infinity.
-Thus it is natural to consider how the gravitational Chern-Simons term modifies the HEE of dual CFT.
+Thus it is interesting to consider how the gravitational Chern-Simons term modifies the HEE of dual CFT.
 To see this, recall that the solutions of Einstein equation which are AAdS spacetime can be expanded through the Fefferman-Graham (FG) expansion in the Gaussian normal coordinates \cite{fg,kraus,skenderis1,skenderis2} \be ds^2=d\rho^2+l_a^2h_{ij}dx^idx^j,\ee where \be h_{ij}=e^{2\rho/l_a}h^{(0)}_{ij}+h^{(2)}_{ij}+e^{-2\rho/l_a}h^{(4)}_{ij}+\cdots, \ee The conformal boundary of AAdS spacetime is located at $\rho\rightarrow \infty$, and the induced metric on it is $h^{(0)}_{ij}$.
 The stress energy tensor of the dual 2-dimensional CFT is \cite{kraus,kraus1,kraus2} \be T_{ij}=\frac{1}{8\pi Gl_a}(h^{(2)}_{ij}-h_{(0)}^{kl}h^{(2)}_{kl}h^{(0)}_{ij}).\ee It can be seen that although the CFT is defined on the boundary with metric $h^{(0)}_{ij}$, its stress energy tensor relates to the bulk metric up to $h^{(2)}_{ij}$.
-Besides, the contribution from the gravitational Chern-Simons term to $T_{ij}$ also include $h^{(2)}_{ij}$.
-This indicates that to study the gravitational Chern-Simons term correction to HEE, we need to take the contribution of $h^{(2)}_{ij}$ into consideration.
-It is shown that like the HEE, the correction can also be expressed as the geometric quantities like the metric and Christoffel symbol.\footnote{See appendix for the detailed calculation.}
+Besides, the contribution from the gravitational Chern-Simons term to $T_{ij}$ also include $h^{(2)}_{ij}$ terms as \be T_{ij}=\frac{1}{8\pi Gl_a}(h^{(2)}_{ij}-h_{(0)}^{kl}h^{(2)}_{kl}h^{(0)}_{ij})-\frac{\al}{16\pi Gl_a^2}(h^{(2)}_{ik}\epsilon_{lj}h^{kl}_{(0)}+h^{(2)}_{jk}\epsilon_{li}h^{kl}_{(0)}). \ee This indicates that to study the gravitational Chern-Simons term correction to HEE, we need to take the contribution of $h^{(2)}_{ij}$ into consideration.
+It is shown that like the HEE, the correction can also be expressed as the geometric quantities like the metric, Christoffel symbol and the intrinsic curvature.